Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-40-war-two-worlds-pt1-instigation.md

 "How massive?"

 "It’ll be the biggest humanitarian operation in US history.
-If we shut down *all* global telecommunications here on Earth right now, people would start dying in...minutes.
+If we shut down *all* global telecommunications here on Earth right now, people would start dying in... minutes.
 Hours at the most," Mayfair informed him.
 "And it sounds like the Gaoians might be even more reliant on theirs than we are on ours."

 Sartori exhaled slowly under the weight of that revelation. "...Understood, make plans accordingly and assume this will be an Allied operation.
 What’s our exit strategy?"

 "Once Gao is secured against incursion, we remain for a brief period to ensure some modicum of stability.
 Then we leave.
 Ideally, the internal affairs will be left to Champion Daar, from my understanding.
-I...confess I do not understand their internal politics, Mister President."
+I... confess I do not understand their internal politics, Mister President."

 "I don’t think *they* do half the time..."
 Sartori grumbled, prompting a collection of tired, stressed half-laughs.